philchalmers/mirt/README.md

 ##Description

-Analysis of dichotomous and polytomous response data using latent
-    trait models under the Item Response Theory paradigm.
+Analysis of dichotomous and polytomous response data using latent trait models under the Item Response Theory paradigm.
 Includes univariate and multivariate one-, two-, three-, and four-parameter logistic models, graded response models, generalized partial credit models, nominal models, multiple choice models, and multivariate partially-compensatory models.
 These can be used in an exploratory or confirmatory manner with optional user defined linear constraints.
 Exploratory models can be estimated via quadrature or stochastic methods, a generalized confirmatory bi-factor analysis is included, and confirmatory models can be fit with a Metropolis-Hastings Robbins-Monro algorithm which can include polynomial or product constructed latent traits.
 Additionally, multiple group analysis may be performed for unidimensional or multidimensional item response models for detecting differential item functioning.

 ##Installing from source

-It's recommended to use the development version of this package since it is most likely to be more up to date than the version on CRAN.
-To install this package from source there are a few necessary tools to obtain:
+It's recommended to use the development version of this package since it is more likely to be up to date than the version on CRAN.
+To install this package from source:

 1) Obtain recent gcc and g++ compilers.
 Windows users can install the [Rtools](http://cran.r-project.org/bin/windows/Rtools/) suite while Mac users will have to download the